vitosotdihaet/dbus-sharing-service/README.md

 make
 ```

+You can also use some `cmake` flags to customize your building process:
+- `BUILD_SRS` - builds the sharing register service *(ON by default)*
+- `BUILD_SS` - builds the sharing service dynamic library *(ON by default)*
+- `BUILD_EXAMPLES` - builds examples on how to use the sharing service dynamic library *(OFF by default, works only if BUILD_SS is ON)*

 # How to run
 ```bash
 ./srs # stands for Sharing Register Service
 ```

+On running, a DBus process is created, named `com.system.sharing`, with three methods:
+- `RegisterService`, that accepts a name *(string)* of a DBus service to be registered and its supported file formats *(array of strings)*
+- `OpenFileUsingService`, that accepts an absoulte path to the file *(string)* and a service name *(string)*.
+The method `OpenFile` of the provided service is run on the file path
+- `OpenFile`, that accepts an absolute path to the file *(string)*.
+The method `OpenFile` of one of the provided services, that supports the file's format is run on the file path

 # How to use
 ## From a terminal